Dermatology is the branch of medicine dealing with the hair, nails, skin and its diseases.

 - Have less noticeable acne scars.

-- Look more like themselves after surgery to remove skin cancer.
+- Look natural following surgery to remove skin cancer.

 Dermatologists see patients of all ages — from newborns to people older than 100 years of age.